chamambom/my-ansible-journey/README.md

 *Under maintenance! documentation clean up & streamlining of ansible terraform intergration process*

-## How my journey Ansible Journey Began.
+NB - Here's a rephrased version:

-NB - My experience in Ansible was in an environment that never used Terraform.
-Now that I have experience in both tools, this repo seeks out to explore approaches that one can use to intergrate the 2 tools.
+My experience with Ansible was in an on-premise environment that didn’t use Terraform.
+Now that I’m familiar with both tools, this repo explores methods for integrating Ansible and Terraform.

-Which one is best suited for what ?
+*Which one is best suited for what?*

 **Short Answer**: Use Terraform to build your cloud infrastructure (e.g., VPC, AKS, firewall rules), and then utilize Ansible for configuration management and further automation.